 What are these dolls?

-They are called Super Dollfie or Ball-jointed-dolls (BJD) and they come from different asian companys - from Japan, China or South Korea for example.
+They are called Ball-jointed-dolls (BJD) and they come from different asian companys - from Japan, China or South Korea for example.
 You can move every part of their body because of their ball-joints and elastic strings inside their body.
 They have wigs, changeable eyes and if you want you can change or remove every part of their body too.
 And of course you can give them their own style with selfmade make-up (called face-up).
 Also usually they are anatomical correct with every part of their body, so it's a shame to compare them with Barbie dolls!

 What are they for?